 Memorize all required major, minor, chromatic, and/or modal scales.
 Be prepared to perform as many octaves as possible in even tempos using the correct articulation pattern, if any were provided in the audition requirements.

 Be sure you ask for proper coaching on language pronunciations, style, and phrasing.
-Always warm-up carefully with breathing exercises.
-Never over-sing or strain your voice.
+Always warm-up carefully before the audition.

 At Least Three Months Before the Audition

-- Complete the audition application, obtain necessary signatures, and send it in before the deadline!
+- Complete the audition application and turn it in by the deadline.

 - Get your own copy of the audition requirements.

 - Carefully review the audition requirements, and ask your teacher to clarify any questions you might have.